 A 7-day holiday in Croatia for a family of four costs from £4,720 plus flights depending on the type of accommodation.

-Prices in Croatia have increased dramatically in 2022.
-As a general guideline, a two-week itinerary in the summer for a family of four will start from £8,500 including accommodation, car hire and a number of activities.
+Croatia is no longer a cheap European destination!
+As a general guideline, a two-week itinerary in the summer for a family of four will start from around £11,000 including accommodation, car hire and a number of activities.
 This will be based on a mixture of hotels sometimes with a few nights in self-catering accommodation.
-If you want to upgrade accommodation or include a wider range of activities, prices will start from around £10,000 for a family of four but may easily climb higher than this.
+If you want to upgrade accommodation or include a wider range of activities, prices will start from around £15,000 for a family of four but may easily climb higher than this.
 If you have a budget, please do advise us from the outset so that we can tailor our suggestions accordingly.

-A short break trip of a week will usually cost from £4,750 for a family of four, excluding flights during the summer months.
-Outside these months it will start from around £4,000.
+A short break trip of a week will usually cost from £6,000 for a family of four (excluding flights) during the summer months.
+Outside these months it will start from around £4,700.